jkleinj/jkleinj.github.io/_posts/2020-05-03-rsync-backups-with-increments.md

       to the target path (user@192.168.1.185:/volume1/user_remote/rsync_laptop_user/),
       which is here a remote server on the local network.

-Although this backup routne uses only one directory to store the files deleted from the backup, the dated log files keep an incremental record of all the changes and we can use those logs to recover files in a controled way if needed.
+Although this backup routine uses only one directory to store the files deleted from the backup, the dated log files keep an incremental record of all the changes and we can use those logs to recover files in a controled way if needed.
 Alternatively (or additionally), one could create incremental 'backup-dir's with an added 'date' string,